 Simple & Sweet Baby Crochet

-When I first received my copy of Kristi’s new book, I opened it up and immediately went into tech editor mode.
+When I first received my copy of the new crochet book by Kristi Simpson I opened it up and immediately went into tech editor mode.
 The patterns are not written in the style that the majority of publishers in the industry use, BUT Kristi makes sure you know exactly how to read her patterns.
 If you’ve never seen one of her patterns, don’t let my comment scare you.
 She explains it on the very first page, and then again in the “How to Read My Patterns” section.
 Her patterns are very easy to read, and I would gladly edit for her any time.

 Once I was done studying this book from a tech editors point of view, I looked at the patterns from a designers point of view.
 I don’t know Kristi personally, but I can tell we think alike when it comes to designing.
 She makes great use of basic stitches, so that anyone can use her patterns.
 She writes the pattern in the easiest form so there’s no question about what she means.
 Her yarn choices are perfect, and her designs are fun, colorful, and appealing.